fgamador/lifetimekata/exercises/03_lifetime_elision/README.md

 This now makes sense: the only possible way you could return a `&i32` is if you got it from a parameter, so the input and output must share a lifetime.

-## Example 3: The Limits of Elision
+## Example 3: The limits of elision

 Now let's have another look at this example from the last chapter: